Mertozkaya21/Universal-Shift-Register/README.md

-# Lab Assignment: Designing a Multifunction Register
+# Designing a Multifunction Register

 ---